An executor of will is the person named in a will to carry out the wishes of the will-maker after they die.

 What power does the executor of a will have?

 The executor of a will acts on behalf of the deceased to take care of their affairs and is legally obligated to carry out the requirements set forth in the will.
 They have a fiduciary duty to the beneficiaries of the estate and cannot act in a way that harms the assets of the estate or the interests of the beneficiaries.
 Otherwise, they can challenge the actions of the executor in probate court.
+Our team at Parke Lawyers can provide more information on this.

 Can you remove an executor from a will?